-Various types of medication is used throughout the treatment process.
+Various types of medication are used throughout the treatment process.

 - Injections are required for approx 10 days to develop and mature the follicles.
-Inside the follicle is where the egg grows and so the size of the follicle indicates the maturity of the egg inside.
-The injections normally contain a combination of FSH (Follicle Stimulating Hormone) and LH (Lutenizing Hormone).
+Inside the follicle is where the egg grows, and so the size of the follicle indicates the maturity of the egg inside.
+The injections normally contain a combination of FSH (Follicle-Stimulating Hormone) and LH (Luteinizing Hormone).

 - As the follicles develop you would naturally ovulate and so a further injection is needed during the cycle at the same time the follicles are developing.
 This second injection prevents ovulation and keeps the eggs inside the ovaries until they are ready for collection here in Cyprus.

-- Regular scans are required to check the follicle growth.
-When ready a final injection is administered (HCG trigger) which stimulates the final maturation of the eggs in the ovaries.
+- Regular scans are required to check follicle growth.
+When ready, a final injection is administered (HCG trigger) which stimulates the final maturation of the eggs in the ovaries.

-- Once the eggs are collected medication must then be used to prepare the womb lining to accept the fertilized egg and then maintain pregnancy.
+- Once the eggs are collected, the medication must then be used to prepare the womb lining to accept the fertilized egg and then maintain pregnancy.

 On rare occasions, one the following factors may cause the treatment to be postponed/cancelled:

 - Excessive number of follicles/hyperstimulation